Meeting another Species

 by the means of Natural Horsemanship, Contact Improvisation and Tango

 Presence, tone, engaged listening, sensory awareness, qualities of touch, understanding weight/gravity and anatomical structures, musicality and rhythm, leading and following…

 What is communication besides the use of words and concepts?

 What is needed for an ever subtler communication to take place?

 When and how does it take place?

 And what happens if we focus on the process of encounter and communication itself and leave the concept of ‘human’ and ‘other than human’ behind?

-Horses live in a herd with a social structure in which we can identify a defined hierarchy and division of tasks.
+According to the approach of Natural Horsemanship, horses live in a herd with a social structure in which we can identify a defined hierarchy and division of tasks.

 In the same way as among each other, horses constantly communicate with the person approaching, to position themselves and to find out whether they could accept their counterpart as "herd leader" and thus trust him.

 In this workshop we will learn the basics of this body language.